 There’s no question Winnipeggers know how to make the best of winter, and their ingenuity makes it a fantastic place to embrace the Canadian cold.
 Here are 10 unique winter activities you have to try in Winter-peg—err, Winnipeg, Manitoba.

-Dating back an astonishing six-thousand years, The Forks is undoubtedly the heart of the city.
+Dating back an astonishing six-thousand years, The Forks is the heart of the city, making it one of the most fun places in Winnipeg.
 Originally serving as a meeting place for traders, it’s continued the tradition over the centuries and is the main gathering spot for Winnipeggers of all ages to this day.

 Inside is foodie-heaven, where mom-and-pop kiosks serve up local specialties like pierogis with all the trimmings, alongside the likes of fresh sushi and piping-hot fish ’n chips.
 Craft beer and wine is also served, making it a great place for a post-skate meal.
 Upstairs you’ll find creations from more than 300 local and Canadian artisans, and can also head up the tower for a great view of The Forks spread out below.